lakeraai/chainguard/README.md

     guarded_llm = GuardedOpenAILLM(openai_api_key=openai_api_key)
     ```
-6. Initialize an agent using the guarded LLM:
+6. Assuming you have defined some tools in `tools`, initialize an agent using the guarded LLM:

     ```python
     from langchain.agents import AgentType, initialize_agent